Updated on June 14, 2021

 Of course, if the parties do not agree to partition by appraisal per Code of Civil Procedure section 873.910 then this is not an option.
 Where partition by appraisal is not agreed upon, the parties then must seek partition by a judicial sale, by private sale or through actual physical division of the property when possible.

-For more information on partition remedies contact us by filling in the contact box on the right side of this page, email us at firstname.lastname@example.org or call to inquire about a free consultation at (310) 954-1877.
+To schedule a consultation regarding your partition remedies, contact us by filling in the contact box on the right side of this page, emailing us at email@example.com or call us at (310) 954-1877.